-Mexican police helicopter downed by criminals; 4 dead
+Mexico probes whether gangs shot down police helicopter

 Story highlights

-- The crash happens in the state of Michoacan in southwestern Mexico
+- The crash occurred in southwestern Mexico

+A survivor of the crash is in intensive care, and will be instrumental in helping determine what happened, the governor said.
-The helicopter was supporting an operation in the Apatzingan region that has difficult land access, tweeted Silvano Aureoles, the governor of Michoacan.

-The operation was focused on apprehending leaders of criminal cells, he said.
+The helicopter was supporting an operation in the Apatzingan region that has difficult land access, Aureoles said.
+The operation targeted leaders of criminal cells.

-It was not immediately clear how the helicopter was downed.
-An officer was injured, Aureoles said.

-Michoacan has long been a flash point in Mexico's drug war, and battles between criminals and security forces occur.
+Michoacan has long been a flash point in Mexico's drug war, and battles between criminals and security forces are a common occurrence.

 In May 2015, a shootout left 42 gunmen and one federal police officer dead.